cyberflamingo/exobrain/implicit-return-value.md

 # Implicit Return Value of Method Invocations and Blocks

-Method in Ruby implicitly returns its last line unless it's preceeded by an explicit `return`.
+Methods in Ruby implicitly returns their last line unless it's preceeded by an explicit `return`.

 ```ruby